cdnbye/documentation/en/API.md

  (for example like in bittorrent with a hash function).
  CDNBye provide a validation callback with buffer of the downloaded segment, developer should implement the actual validator.
+For example, you can create a program that generates hashes for the segments and stores them in a specific file or injects into m3u8 playlist files the hashes information.
 If the callback returns false, then the segment is not valid.
  ```javascript
 p2pConfig: {
     validateSegment: function (level, sn, buffer) {